harshpathale/practical-no.-1-DAIOT/README.md

 o Save the Python script as read_serial.py. o Execute the script by running: bash
-Copy code
-python3 read_serial.py
-5. Connect Arduino to Raspberry Pi: o Connect the Arduino to the Raspberry Pi using a USB cable.

 5. Image

-Lab Manual IOT &amp; DA

-9 | Page

 Fig:-Arduino board connected to the LED

 6. Working